mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 = 2.0.0 =
 * The 2.x version of the plugin uses a different plugin name.
 You can still run version 1.x of our plugin if you want to temporary keep support for payments created using version 1.x.
-Hide the old payment gateways by disabling the old 'Mollie Payment Module' payment gateway in WooCommerce -> Settings -> Checkout.
+Hide the old payment gateways by disabling the old 'Mollie Payment Module' payment gateway in WooCommerce -> Settings -> Payments.